-I'm well into my 3rd age - no compelling need for additional income, with hints of the coming 4th age.
-Actually, my quadruple bypass heart surgery was more than a "hint", but I'm close to being back to "normal".
+I'm well into my 3rd age - no compelling need for additional income, bur with significant intimations of the coming 4th age.
+Actually, my quadruple bypass heart surgery was more than an intimation, but I'm moving closer to being back to "normal".
 On a more positive note, the image above is a Fall view of the lake as seen from our cottage.
 The cottage is located on Buckhorn Lake just north of Peterborough, Ontario.
 When not at the cottage, my wife and I live in our downtown Toronto condo.
-We can take advantage of the best of both worlds - the peace and tranquility of our cottage and the hectic, multi-dimensional life of downtown Toronto.
+We can took advantage of the best of both worlds - the peace and tranquility of our cottage and the hectic, multi-dimensional life of downtown Toronto.
 Alas, the cottage has got to go, we're not up to the physical demands of a cottage.